Welcome to EOP&S

 Very Important: When you ask your instructor to complete the APR form, please do it at a time when you can both discuss your academic progress.
 It is important for you to understand the feedback your instructor will be giving you so you can either improve or maintain your current grade in the course.

-If we notice that you are not doing well in any of your classes during the Fall 2015, we will contact you to discuss your progress and options.
+If we notice that you are not doing well in any of your classes during the Spring 2016, we will contact you to discuss your progress and options.

 If you need assistance before the APR form is due, please do not hesitate to come in and make an appointment to talk to an academic advisor or counselor as soon as possible.

-Registration for Spring 2016 is around the corner.
+Registration for Summer/Fall 2016 is here.
 One of the benefits of being an EOP&S student is being able to register before everyone else on campus.
-The registration priority for Spring 2016 for EOP&S students begins on Tuesday, November 10th.

 We look forward to hearing from you!